DrTTom/CardLogic/README.md

 * Cards may or may not have maker signs, covers ...

 ## Usage
-The project is not finished, the application cannot really be used now.
+The project is not finished, but the application is usable to keep track of my playing cards collection.
-Run tests first, that will leave a directory called ```.Collection``` in your home folder which contains some example data.
-Then run the application and have a look.
+For a quick view, call ``gradlew run``, then navigate to "Import/Export" -> "Hochladen" -> "Gesamte Sammlung" and upload the file ``src/stest/resources/example.zip`` from this project.
+This loads some data you can browse or manipulate.